 The inventors were successful because they knew exactly what to work on.
 Doing the right things leads you to results, and results matter most.
 How do I know that?
 Let me ask a question.
 How long did it take Larry Page and Sergey Brin to create the Google search engine?

-How to Focus on Getting Results
+How to be More Productive and Focus on Results

 - Does this task need to be done?

 - Can I automate it?